Cliff Edwards: Film, radio, and television

-Edwards appeared in the darkly sardonic western comedy The Bad Man of Brimstone (1937), and he played the character "Endicott" in the screwball comedy film His Girl Friday (1940).
+Edwards appeared in the darkly sardonic Western comedy The Bad Man of Brimstone (1937), and he played the character "Endicott" in the screwball comedy film His Girl Friday (1940).
 In 1939, he voiced the off-screen wounded Confederate soldier in Gone with the Wind in a hospital scene with Vivien Leigh and Olivia de Havilland.

-His most famous voice role was as Jiminy Cricket in Walt Disney's Pinocchio (1940).
+His most famous voice role was as Jiminy Cricket in Walt Disney's Pinocchio (1940), where he sings "Give a Little Whistle" and "When You Wish Upon a Star".
 Edwards's rendition of "When You Wish Upon a Star" is probably his most familiar recorded legacy.
 He voiced the head crow in Disney's Dumbo (1941) and sang "When I See an Elephant Fly".

 In 1932, Edwards had his first national radio show on CBS Radio.
 He continued hosting network radio shows through 1946.
 In the early 1930s, however, Edwards' popularity faded as public taste shifted to crooners such as Russ Columbo, Rudy Vallee, and Bing Crosby.

 Arthur Godfrey's use of the ʻukulele spurred a surge in its popularity and those that played it, including Edwards.
 Like many vaudeville stars, Edwards was an early arrival on television.
 In the 1949 season, he starred in The Cliff Edwards Show, a three-days-a-week (Monday, Wednesday, and Friday evenings) TV variety show on CBS.
 In the 1950s and early 1960s, he made appearances on The Mickey Mouse Club, in addition to performing his Jiminy Cricket voice for various Disney shorts and the Disney Christmas spectacular, From All of Us to All of You.

 Personal life

 Edwards was careless with the money he made in the 1920s, always trying to sustain his expensive habits and lifestyle.
 He continued working during the Great Depression, but never again enjoyed his former prosperity.
 Most of his income went to alimony for his three former wives, and paying debts, and he declared bankruptcy four times during the 1930s and early 1940s.
-Edwards married his first wife Gertrude (Benson) Ryrholm in 1917, but they divorced four years later.
+Edwards married his first wife Gertrude (Benson) Ryrholm in 1917.
+Their marriage ended in divorce four years later.
 He married Irene Wylie in 1923; they divorced in 1931.
 In 1932, he married his third and final wife, actress Judith Barrett.
 They divorced in 1936.

-As well as being a lifelong heavy tobacco smoker, Edwards also struggled with alcoholism, drug addiction and gambling for much of his career.
+As well as being a lifelong heavy tobacco smoker, Edwards also was an alcoholic, a drug addict and a gambler for much of his career.